 How are Award winners recognised?

-Shortlisted finalists and award winners will be formally announced at our Alumni Awards and Supporter Reception being held on Friday 6 October.
-The venue is the SWALEC Stadium, Cardiff.
+Shortlisted finalists and award winners will be formally announced at our Alumni and Supporter Gala Evening being held on Saturday 16 June 2018 at the Hilton, Cardiff.
 Shortlisted finalists and award winners will also feature in other channels of communication including on the alumni website, across social media and in print materials.

 How do I /we claim our funding if we are category winners for the 'Emerging Entrepreneur Award'?

 The category Winner has a six month window to claim up to £1000 funding.
 Receipts can be submitted or USW can purchase items/services up to a maximum of £1000.

 As a successful nominee, what if I am unable to attend the Alumni and Supporter Gala Evening in Cardiff?

 While we would of course be delighted to welcome Award finalists to the Alumni and Supporter Gala Evening @ Big Weekend 2018, ability to attend does not affect the outcome of the Awards in any way.
 Awards would simply be forwarded in due course and the achievement of the Award winner would still be celebrated.

 Rachael Barker is Head of Alumni Relations and Development and leads the team that aims to keep the graduate community aware of and engaged with what the University is doing.
 The Team supports alumni engagement and fundraising through delivering print and social communications, web content and dedicated events and initiatives.